H. The Booze Pig Wall Rock Climbing

 The Booze Pig Wall is a collage of legend and history, of myth and mystery...
 The wall itself looks like a cresting wave captured in stone, and time.
 A wave that will quickly feel like it is crashing down on you if your tips are not up for the challenges of such classic Drysdale problems as On Liquor I Spent My Last Dime V5, Booze Pig V6, The Bottle Is A Bible V7, and more.

-Just past the entrance for The Lower Lake Mary Picnic Area, and just before you get to Lower Lake Mary proper, there is an unmarked dirt road on the left (north) side of the highway.
+Just past the entrance for The Lower Lake Mary Picnic Area, and just before you get to Lower Lake Mary proper, there is a marked dirt road on the left (north) side of the highway.
 You can park down low before the gate, or drive up to the visible "T" junction just above and through the gate.
 Please park in the pull outs at the "T", and not at the well proper.
 And Please park as far off the road as possible, so other vehicles can access the area.
 Be careful of sinker mud in wet conditions.
 Again, You can park off the highway before the fence.

 Hike up hill and east on a two track road to the east to an obvious old circular well house made of stacked limestone.
 Pass this on the left, through a notch, and find faint climbers trail that will take you up hill, below a low cliff band, and then east for a ways.
 Jump up hill a little more, keep moving east to a few benches to scramble up. eventually you will come across the junction of "The Drysdale Trail".
-This rocky trail runs from the Gateway Wall on the east, all the way to the Long Ryder's Wall on the west.
+This rocky trail runs from the Gateway Wall on the west all the way to the Long Ryder's Wall on the east.

 Weather station 4.8 miles from here

 9 Total Climbing Routes

-Browse More Classics in H. The Booze Pig Wall
+Browse More Rock Climbing Classics in H. The Booze Pig Wall

-Mountain Project's determination of some of the classic, most popular, highest rated routes for H. The Booze Pig Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for H. The Booze Pig Wall: